ezEngine/docs-src/pages/docs/editor/run-scene.md

 ### Keep Simulation Changes

-This mode is useful to quickly check how some object behaves.
-It can also be used to simulate physical objects (e.g. boxes falling down) and then to save that simulated transform to the scene, by selecting them and pressing `K` (or *Scene > Utilities > Keep Simulation Changes*).
+The *simulate mode* is useful to quickly check how some object behaves.
+It can also be used to simulate physical objects (e.g. boxes falling down) and then save that simulated transform to the scene.

+While the simulation is active, select the objects that you are interested in and press `K` (or *Scene > Utilities > Keep Simulation Changes*).
+Once you stop the simulation, an undoable action is executed that moves the selected objects to the recorded location.

+You can record multiple *keep changes* actions during one simulation.

 ## Play the Game Mode